plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Saitou, N., and M. Nei.
 1987.
 The neighbor-joining method: a new method for reconstructing phylogenetic trees.
 Molecular Biology and Evolution 4: 406-425.
 (Neighbor joining method)

-Sankoff, D. 1975.
+:hibiscus: Sankoff, D. 1975.
 Minimal Mutation Trees of Sequences.
 SIAM Journal on Applied Mathematics 28:35-42. (generalized parsimony, step matrices)

 Schwarz, G. E. 1978.
 Estimating the dimension of a model.
 Ann Stat.
 6:461–464.
 (BIC model selection criterion)